epam/ai-dial/docs/user-guide.md

 5. In **Applications** you can choose what applications you want to publish.
 6. Click **Send request** to send your publication request to the administrator.

-> **Note**, when your request is approved, the published application will become available in the [All applications](#all-applications) for the target audience.
+> **Note**, when your request is approved, the published application will become available in the [DIAL Marketplace](#dial-marketplace) for the target audience.

 #### Remove

-You can remove any application/model/assistant from My applications.
+You can remove any application/model/assistant from My workspace.
 Use Remove in the item's menu to do this:

-1. Navigate to the My applications section.
+1. Navigate to the My workspace section.
 2. In the item's menu, click **Remove**.
 3. Confirm your action in the dialog window.